length

 From Melide the path winds through woodlands of oak, pine and eucalypt, passing over several valleys though Boente, Castañeda and then Ribadiso from where you can see the Hospital San Anton, one of the oldest pilgrim hospitals in existence.
 From Ribadiso follow the country road on a steep uphill climb and through the outer suburbs before entering Arzua.

-Arzua with a population of around 7000 is the last large town before you reach Santiago.
-The 14th century Capilla de la Magdelena is the town’s main monument.
-Arzua is most famous for its local cheese, Queixo, a smooth creamy cheese made from cow’s milk which most restaurants feature in some way and is definitely worth trying.
-The town also celebrates its cheese with a Queixo Cheese festival every March.
+Arzua with a population of around 7,000 is the last large town before you reach Santiago.
+The 14th-century Capilla de la Magdelena is the town’s main monument.
+Arzua is most famous for its local cheese, Queixo, a smooth creamy cheese made from cow’s milk that most restaurants feature in some way and is definitely worth trying.
+The town also celebrates its cheese with a Queixo cheese festival every March.

 Meals: B